 When the test has completed, the status will be shown by a colored ball by the side of the test in the dashboard.
 Blue means success, red means failure, and grey means the test did not complete (was not run or was aborted).
 You can get details about the test run by clicking on the link in the history list.

-4.8 Additional Notes
+7.4.8 Additional Notes the Jenkins interface

-4.8.1 Other variables in the board file
+Other variables in the board file